Airlie Beach restaurants to enjoy before bareboating in the Whitsundays

 Here are some of our restaurant recommendations that you might like to visit while in Airlie Beach.

-Clipper Restaurant, Coral Sea Resort
+The Rocks, Coral Sea Resort

 Al fresco dining is offered all day, and the menu focuses on fine dining, fresh local seafood and delicious flavours.
-For a special occasion, you can book the private gazebo for up to 6 people, for a private dinner experience inclusive of butler, to make sure you every need is met.

 Northerlies Bar & Grill